sigstore/sigstore-python/README.md

                                   certificate to the given file; without a value, write each signing certificate to
                                   {input}.cert
-  --fulcio-url URL                The Fulcio instance to use  [default:
+  --fulcio-url URL                The Fulcio instance to use (conflicts with
+                                  --staging)  [default:
                                   https://fulcio.sigstore.dev]
-  --rekor-url URL                 The Rekor instance to use  [default:
+  --rekor-url URL                 The Rekor instance to use (conflicts with
+                                  --staging)  [default:
                                   https://rekor.sigstore.dev]
   --help                          Show this message and exit.
 ```